Pawan200188/DeepShield-Elite/README.md

 Offer this tool as a potential aid for content creators, journalists, fact-checkers, legal authorities, and the general public to validate the authenticity of digital content.
 Our broader mission is to promote ethical AI and support responsible content consumption in the digital era.

 In summary, the tool is designed to bridge cutting-edge AI with practical usability — enabling everyday users to detect fake media effortlessly, while also demonstrating the power and potential of student-led innovation in addressing real-world problems.
+## Project Pipeline
+Data Collection: Collected image and video deepfake datasets from Kaggle for training and testing.

+Preprocessing: Extracted and resized video frames using OpenCV and processed images with Pillow.

+Model Building: Developed a CNN–LSTM hybrid model using PyTorch to detect spatial and temporal inconsistencies.

+Training & Evaluation: Trained the model and evaluated it using Accuracy, Precision, Recall, F1 Score, and Confusion Matrix via Scikit-learn.

+Backend Development: Implemented Flask to handle file uploads, process data, and connect the model to the interface.

+Frontend Design: Built a user-friendly interface using HTML, CSS, and JavaScript for uploading media and displaying results.

+Integration & Testing: Integrated the system end-to-end and tested it for real-time image and video deepfake detection.
+## Project Pipeline
+Data Collection: Collected image and video deepfake datasets from Kaggle for training and testing.

+Preprocessing: Extracted and resized video frames using OpenCV and processed images with Pillow.

+Model Building: Developed a CNN–LSTM hybrid model using PyTorch to detect spatial and temporal inconsistencies.

+Training & Evaluation: Trained the model and evaluated it using Accuracy, Precision, Recall, F1 Score, and Confusion Matrix via Scikit-learn.

+Backend Development: Implemented Flask to handle file uploads, process data, and connect the model to the interface.

+Frontend Design: Built a user-friendly interface using HTML, CSS, and JavaScript for uploading media and displaying results.

+Integration & Testing: Integrated the system end-to-end and tested it for real-time image and video deepfake detection.
+## Pre-processing WorkFlow
+🎞️ Video to Frame Conversion Process
+To perform deepfake detection on videos, each video is first converted into a series of image frames.
+The following steps outline the frame extraction pipeline implemented using OpenCV:

+🔄 Workflow Steps:
+1. Load the Video File

+    The video is loaded using cv2.VideoCapture().

+2. Check if the Video is Opened Successfully

+    If not, the process exits or throws an error.

+    If yes, it proceeds to frame counting.

+3. Count Total Number of Frames

+    Retrieves the total frame count using cap.get(cv2.CAP_PROP_FRAME_COUNT).

+4. Generate Frame Indices

+    A list of frame indices is generated to specify which frames to extract (e.g., every nth frame).

+5. Iterate Through Selected Frames

+Loop through each frame index:

+    Set the video to the current frame position using cap.set().

+    Read the frame using cap.read().

+6. Verify Each Frame Read

+If the frame is read successfully:

+    Convert from BGR (OpenCV default) to RGB format using cv2.cvtColor().

+    Resize the frame to a fixed input size (e.g., 224×224).

+    Store the processed frame in a list.

+If the frame read fails:

+    Handle the failure gracefully (log and skip the frame).

+7. Return the List of Processed Frames

+    After all frames are processed, return the list for model inference or further processing.

+Libraries Used:

+cv2 (OpenCV) – For video handling and frame extraction

+Pillow – Optional for image operations

+torch – For converting frames to tensors for model input
+## Prediction WorkFlow
+1. Receive Input

+    User uploads either an image or video through the web interface.

+2. Preprocess Input

+If the input is a video:

+    Extract and preprocess frames (as described in the Video to Frame Conversion Process).

+If the input is an image:

+    Load, resize, normalize, and convert to tensor.

+All inputs are transformed into PyTorch-compatible tensors.

+3. Model Inference

+The preprocessed input is passed to the trained deep learning model.

+CNN + LSTM hybrid architecture is used:

+    CNN extracts spatial features.

+    LSTM captures temporal dependencies across frames (for videos).

+4. Get Prediction Output

+The model returns a probability or class score.

+    Output is binary:

+    0 → Real

+    1 → Fake

+5. Postprocess Result

+    Convert the raw output into a human-readable label ("Real" or "Fake").

+    Optionally include the confidence score or probability.

+6. Display Result to User

+    The frontend receives the result via the Flask backend and displays it on the web interface.
+## Models Usage and their Architecture

+Our Deepfake Detection Tool employs a hybrid deep learning approach that combines Convolutional Neural Networks (CNNs) with Long Short-Term Memory (LSTM) networks to accurately detect manipulated content in both images and videos.
+For video analysis, the model first extracts individual frames, and each frame is passed through a CNN that captures important spatial features.
+These features, representing visual patterns in each frame, are then fed into an LSTM network which analyzes the sequence of features over time.
+This combination enables the model to understand both spatial and temporal inconsistencies that often arise in deepfaked videos.
+For image-based detection, a standalone CNN architecture is used.
+The image is passed through several convolutional and pooling layers followed by fully connected layers to produce a binary classification—either "Real" or "Fake".

+The models are built using PyTorch, with additional help from libraries like OpenCV (cv2) for video frame extraction and Pillow for image loading.
+The outputs are evaluated using metrics such as accuracy, precision, recall, F1-score, and confusion matrix, calculated using scikit-learn.
+This architecture was chosen because CNNs are highly effective at extracting visual features, while LSTMs are ideal for learning sequential dependencies, making the combined model especially powerful for temporal content like video.
+This deep learning-based strategy provides a robust solution for detecting subtle manipulations in multimedia content, supporting the goal of ensuring digital content integrity.

+## Code Running Commands

+uvicorn main:app --reload

+pip install Pytorch
+pip install pillow
+pip install scikit-learn

+## Technologies Used

+1. PyTorch – For building and training deep learning models.

+2. Torchvision – For image transformations and model support.

+3. scikit-learn – For evaluation metrics like accuracy, precision, recall, and F1-score.

+4. OpenCV (cv2) – For video frame extraction and image manipulation.

+5. Pillow (PIL) – For loading and preprocessing image data.

+6. NumPy – For array and tensor operations.

+7. Flask – Backend framework to handle model inference and API routes.

+8. HTML, CSS, JavaScript – For designing the frontend user interface.

+9. Jupyter Notebook / Python Scripts – For model development and testing.

+ 10. Git – For version control and team collaboration.

+ 11. Kaggle – Source for publicly available deepfake video/image datasets.

+## Conclusion
+In an era where manipulated digital content is increasingly difficult to detect, our Deepfake Detection Tool provides a practical and effective solution for identifying forged images and videos.
+By leveraging a hybrid deep learning architecture combining CNN and LSTM, along with powerful libraries like PyTorch, OpenCV, and Flask, we have built a system that can analyze spatial and temporal patterns to classify content as real or fake with high accuracy.
+The tool is designed to be user-friendly and scalable, making it suitable for applications in journalism, legal forensics, content moderation, and public safety.
+We believe this project is a small but meaningful step toward fostering trust and authenticity in digital media.

+## Team
+@Snehal Dnyane

+@Poras Barhate